-SDGs NSDP Go pal Status Trend Summary of indicator results 2 ZERO HUNGER AGRICULTURE AND FOOD SECURITY Goal 10: Achieve food security and improved nutrition, and increase sustainable agriculture 'On track' for reported biosecurity outbreaks.
+SDGs NSDP Go al Status Trend Summary of indicator results 2 ZERO HUNGER AGRICULTURE AND FOOD SECURITY Goal 10: Achieve food security and improved nutrition, and increase sustainable agriculture 'On track' for reported biosecurity outbreaks.
 'Of concern' with early data of 12.6% of land use for agriculture for land used would be reducing slowly due to development and construction.
 Purchase and production of local food is 'off track' but information is lacking.
-15 UFE ON LAND ENVIRONMENT AND BIODIVERSITY Goal 11: Promote sustainable land use, management of terrestrial ecosystems, and protect biodiversity 'Of concern' for extent of protected land, and biodiversity loss (kakeroi, tamanu, paua).
+15 Life on Land ENVIRONMENT AND BIODIVERSITY Goal 11: Promote sustainable land use, management of terrestrial ecosystems, and protect biodiversity 'Of concern' for extent of protected land, and biodiversity loss (kakeroi, tamanu, paua).
 'Off track' for extent and state of wetland areas.
-14 life below water OCEAN, LAGOON AND MARINE RESOURCES Goal 12: Sustainable management of oceans, lagoons and marine resources 'On track' for extent of marine protected areas as established under the Marae Moana Act 2017, and tuna catch against maximum sustainable yields.
+14 BELOW WATER OCEAN, LAGOON AND MARINE RESOURCES Goal 12: Sustainable management of oceans, lagoons and marine resources 'On track' for extent of marine protected areas as established under the Marae Moana Act 2017, and tuna catch against maximum sustainable yields.
 'Of concern' with lagoon water quality, and 'off track' for coral coverage and economic returns from marine resources.
-11 SISTAMARICOTES AND COMMENTES 13 CLIMATE ADDITION RESILIENCE AND CLIMATE CHANGE Goal 13: Strengthen resilience to combat the impacts of climate change and natural disasters 'Of concern' with limited data for overall resilience; 'on track' for improved access to protection from cyclones in the Pa Enua, but 'off track' for cyclone readiness of public buildings and infrastructure.
-11 SUSTAINABLE OTTES AND COMMUNITIES CULTURE Goal 14: Preserve our heritage and history, protect our traditional knowledge, and develop our language, creative and cultural endeavors 'Of concern' with limited data on population involvement in cultural activities (Census to inform on this in the next report); and digitising of cultural resources has commenced with about 30% of cultural items digitised.
-'On track' for Cook Island Maori literacy rates.
+11 SISTEMATE OTTES AND COMMENTES 13 CHAMTE ADDITION RESILIENCE AND CLIMATE CHANGE Goal 13: Strengthen resilience to combat the impacts of climate change and natural disasters 'Of concern' with limited data for overall resilience; 'on track' for improved access to protection from cyclones in the Pa Enua, but 'off track' for cyclone readiness of public buildings and infrastructure.
+11 SUSTAINABLE CITIES AND COMMANDIES CULTURE Goal 14: Preserve our heritage and history, protect our traditional knowledge, and develop our language, creative and cultural endeavors 'Of concern' with limited data on population involvement in cultural activities; and digitising of cultural resources has commenced with about 30% of cultural items digitised.
+'On track' for Cook Island Maori literacy rates (95%).
 National Cultural Policy and Strategy completed.
-11 SUSTAINABLE CITIES AND COMMUNITIES POPULATION Goal 15: Ensure a sustainable population, engaged in development for Cook Islanders by Cook Islanders 'Of concern' with the lack of information for the overall quality of life and the average performance of Government Ministries.
+11 SUSTAINABLE CITIES AND COMMENTES POPULATION Goal 15: Ensure a sustainable population, engaged in development for Cook Islanders by Cook Islanders 'Of concern' with the lack of information for the overall quality of life and the average performance of Government Ministries.
 'On track' for voter turnout and research applications.
 Need to develop a national research agenda to better coordinate research needed for the Cook Islands.
 But 'off track' with the lack of local and foreign investment info and for the overall population decline despite the increase population for Rarotonga.
-More information from the Census 2016 required to update this measure.
+More information from the Census required to update this measure measure.